-DMA 240LT: Audio/Video for the Web (3)

-This course serves as an introduction to digital video (with audio) and its unique aesthetic criteria.
-The focus is the creation and use of video projects for integration into interactive projects, either for a single participant or for mass internet presentations, or for the creation of a standalone project.
+DMA 240LT: Audio/Video for the Web (3) This course serves as an introduction to digital video (with audio) and its unique aesthetic criteria.
+This class' focus is the creation and use of video projects for integration into interactive projects, either for a single participant or for mass Internet presentations, or for the creation of a standalone project.
+Prerequisite: DMA 101LT.
+DMA 250LT: Web Animation and Interactive Multimedia Design.
+(3) This course will introduce tools for making interactive multimedia projects in combination with animation (moving image).
+It will focus on design issues relative to non-linear interactive web sites, games, books, training modules, or experimental projects.
+BasiCTheories and techniques of Animation will also be covered.
+These projects will be designed primarily for the World Wide Web, however options will be presented for non-web applications.
+May be repeated for credit.
+Prerequisite: DMA 166LT.

-Prerequisite: DMA 165LT.

-DMA 250LT: Web Animation (Flash).
-(3)

-Web Animation introduces both raster and vector oriented tools to make moving-image projects.
-These projects will be designed primarily for World Wide Web delivery, however options will be presented for non-web applications.
-Digital audio is introduced for inclusion in the final project.

-Prerequisite: DMA 166LT, IT 145LT.